73–77 London Road is home to a branch of the Turkish Food Centre, a small London-wide chain of supermarkets.

 - Planning application ref 63/219, granted to Universal Health Studios Inc, 16 North Court, Great Peter Street, London.
 Diagrams included in this application show spaces for a steam room, a sun lounge, a drying area, changing cubicles, a TV lounge, interview cubicles, a passive equipment area, and a workout area.

 - The United Association for the Protection of Trade (UAPT) was formed in the mid-1960s as a merger between Kemp’s Mercantile Offices and the London Association for the Protection of Trade.
-It seems that UAPT retained the Kemp’s name in addition to its own, and registered a new sub-company for this purpose (see the Companies House record for Kemp’s Mercantile Offices Ltd, which gives an incorporation date of 8 September 1965.
+It seems that UAPT retained the Kemp’s name in addition to its own, and registered a new sub-company for this purpose; the record for Kemp’s Mercantile Offices Ltd on the Companies House website is no longer available, but gave an incorporation date of 8 September 1965.
 Kemps [sic] Mercantile Offices is listed at 73 London Road in Croydon phone books from June 1965 to August 1969 inclusive.
 It also appears in the 1971 Croydon Classified Directory, where for some reason it has the explanation “shippers”.
 UAPT is listed at 73 London Road in phone books from the September 1969 North East Surrey edition to the October 1984 Caterham/Reigate edition inclusive (with the exception of the February 1975 Croydon edition, possibly because the company was taking on new office space at Zodiac House and reshuffling its departments around that time).
 Brian Gittings’ 1980 survey of central Croydon retail lists “Kemps Merchantile [sic] + Protector of Trade”.
-I’ll discuss UAPT at greater length in a future article on 145–151 London Road, where it also had premises.
+I discuss UAPT at greater length in my article on 145–151 London Road, where it also had premises.

 - Williams Furniture is listed in Croydon phone books from August 1969 to February 1981 inclusive.
 A planning application granted on 16 June 1981 (ref A81-88) describes the applicant, Wades Furniture, as “long lessee” of the property.
 This application includes a diagram showing a frontage sign reading “Wades” and a projecting sign also reading “ades”, in opal acrylic letters with dark green and light green fret-cut halos on an opal acrylic background.